valkolovos/language-learning/project_docs/d1_docs/d_1_ai_executable_task_breakdown_listen_first_micro_lesson.md

 4) Meet accessibility and resilience requirements. ✅ **COMPLETED**
 5) Add automated checks using tools of your choice. ✅
 6) Deliver concise run notes and a QA checklist for the next contributor. ✅ **COMPLETED**

+**🎉 All objectives have been successfully completed.
+The Listen-First language learning platform is fully implemented and ready for use.**